SuperZombi/Picture-in-Picture-for-Youtube/README.md

 * Preview animations in Settings.

 #### 1.4.1:
-* Added stopping animation of "Change Pip Icon" is disabled in Settings.
+* Added animation pause in settings, when "Change Pip Icon" is disabled.

 <details>
   <summary>Other</summary>